kyle-mcr/Project01/entries/CSS.md

 # CSS

 CSS is a language that can be used to add style to an [HTML](/wiki/HTML) page.
-Very Cool stylings!
+Very Cool stylings!!!